Justin Chatwin: Activism and charity

 In 2011, Chatwin took part on a charitable motorcycle ride for amfAR, an American foundation for AIDS research, and was one of the celebrities who attended "Stand Up To Cancer", a special event and auction established in order to raise money in the fight against cancer, hosted by Jaime King and Nicky Hilton Rothschild.

 In 2013, Chatwin joined Beau Garrett, Mark Foster and Kenna on the new edition of Summit on the Summit project, climbing Kilimanjaro.
 The purpose was to bring attention on the global water crisis and raise money for the people in need.
 Regarding the cause, he said, "We just need government will to change these things.
 It's something I really responded to... everyone in the world should have access to water".

 Chatwin was also one of the celebrities who protested against the controversial Keystone XL pipeline.
 In order to show how the future could look for the environment, he starred alongside Amy Smart in Keystone Horror trailer.

 In 2017, Chatwin teamed up for a special ride with Vancouver-based motorcycle company "Lords of Gastown", and charitable organization "Waves for Water", which is dedicated to provide clean water for everyone who needs it.
 Riding across Central America, the goal was raising money in order to purchase and install clean-water filters for the communities living in Honduras, Guatemala, El Salvador and Nicaragua.
 Chatwin is also one of the Canadian ambassadors for Operation Smile.

 Personal life

-Chatwin currently resides in Los Angeles, California, although he has considered moving many times in the past.
+Chatwin currently resides in Baja California, Mexico.

 Chatwin is an advocate of the nomadic lifestyle.
 When not working on a film or a television show, he is always on the road, stating, "The anatomy of restlessness is what my fascination is.
 The nomadic instinct I will call it.
 And the need of constant movement".
 In these trips, he is joined usually by Ombú, a Uruguayan street dog which he adopted in 2016.

-Chatwin describes himself as being a shy person and having difficulties living in the U.S.: "I've always been shy speaking in front of people maybe because I've never felt like I cared about show business or other things I had to talk about.
-Or maybe I'm shy because I don't really feel comfortable in my own skin in America".

 Having a passion for extreme sports, Chatwin used to snowboard when he lived in Canada, during his high school years.
 He enjoys spearfishing and film photography.
 More recently, Chatwin has developed a passion for truck camping and mountain biking.

 Chatwin had been in a relationship with Molly Sims.
 He dated Fallen actress Addison Timlin in 2010.